HiDoYa/scripts/README.md

 Then, I ran the following parse.sh script to separate out the title and authors of the songs and sort them according to the occurence under playlist buckets.

+## Cmd List
+Script to list all bash/zsh functions and aliases in a smart way.

 ## Cattle
 Files for keeping track of software packages for easy installation.